-Chapter IX - Electoral Dispute Resolution
+Chapter IX- Electoral Dispute Resolution

-Article 77 - Term and procedure for appeal
+Article 77- Term and procedure for appeal

-- 1. Violation of the electoral legislation of Georgia may be appealed to the respective election commission.
-The decision of an election commission may be appealed only to a higher election commission or to the court under the procedure and within the time frames as defined in this Law, unless otherwise provided for hereby. - 2.
-A decision of a PEC/the head of a PEC may be appealed to a respective DEC within 2 calendar days after the decision is made.
+1. Violation of the electoral legislation of Georgia may be appealed to the respective election commission.
+The decision of an election commission may be appealed only to a higher election commission or to the court under the procedure and within the timeframesas defined in this Law, unless otherwise provided for hereby.

+2. A decision of a PEC/the head of a PEC may be appealed to a respective DEC within 2 calendar days after the decision is made.
 The DEC shall review the appeal within 2 calendar days.
 The decision of the DEC may be appealed to a respective district/city court within 2 calendar days.
+The district/city court shall consider the appeal within 2 calendar days.
 The decision of the district/city court may be appealed to the Court of Appeals within 1 calendar day after the decision is made.
 The Court of Appeals shall review the appeal within 1 calendar day.
-The decision of the Court of Appeals shall be final and may not be appealed. - 3.
-If a DEC decision is appealed to the CEC based on the appeal of a PEC decision, an application/complaint shall not be considered.
+The decision of the Court of Appeals shall be final and may not be appealed.

+3. If a DEC decision is appealed to the CEC based on the appeal of a PEC decision, an application/complaint shall not be considered.